rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/database.md

 # Hardware Requirements

-The specific requirements for the server are dependent in part upon the number of instances that will be connecting to it while a simuation is running.
-However, as a baseline the following is a resonable starting point for a virtual machine:
+The specific requirements for the server are dependent in part upon the number of instances that will be connecting to it while a simulation is running.
+However, as a baseline the following is a reasonable starting point for a virtual machine:

 - 4 CPUs
 - 8 GB RAM